Skip to main content

 Find the best errors and omissions insurance

 Errors and omissions insurance is needed because no one is perfect.
 Errors, omissions, and mistakes happen.
 It’s part of doing business.
 Errors can happen when you offer products or services, consult, or give advice.
-You need errors and omissions insurance to protect your business when they do.
+Even though it's not legally required, you need errors and omissions insurance to protect your business.
+It’s a crucial liability coverage designed to protect businesses offering professional services from financial repercussions due to claims of negligence, mistakes, faulty advice, or unfulfilled promises.

 Key takeaways about errors and omissions insurance

-• Errors and omissions is a type of liability insurance coverage for businesses offering professional services.
+• Errors and omissions (E&O) insurance is a type of liability coverage that protects businesses offering professional services

 What is errors and omissions insurance?